egkoppel/Telegram-Bot/README.md

 5. Enter a name for your bot
 6. BotFather should then ask what your bot's username will be.
 Enter a username ending in `bot`
 7. If the username hasn't been taken, BotFather will give you an API token
 8. You can then set a description for the bot and add a picture.
-See the wiki page for more
+See the wiki page for more.
+Information about bots in group chats are also on the Wiki
 9. Now you will need to set up some commands like `/help`.
 To do this send `/setcommands` to BotFather.
 He will prompt you for a bot and then tell you to format one command per line.
 By default, to type a new line press `shift + enter`

 ## Download the code